-Mr. Govil has been a Senior Vice President, the Main Street Team Leader and a portfolio manager of the Sub-Adviser since May 2009.
-Prior to joining the Sub-Adviser, Mr. Govil was a portfolio manager with RS Investment Management Co.
-LLC from October 2006 until March 2009.
-He served as the head of equity investments at The Guardian Life Insurance Company of America from August 2005 to October 2006 when Guardian Life Insurance acquired an interest in RS Investment Management Co.
+Mr. Ziehl has been a Vice President and portfolio manager of the Sub-Adviser since May 2009.
+Prior to joining the Sub-Adviser, Mr. Ziehl was a portfolio manager with RS Investment Management Co.
+LLC from October 2006 to May 2009 and served as a managing director at The Guardian Life Insurance Company from December 2001 to October 2006 when Guardian Life Insurance acquired an interest in RS Investment Management Co.
 LLC.
-He served as the lead portfolio manager - large cap blend/core equity, co-head of equities and head of equity research, from 2001 to July 2005, and was lead portfolio manager - core equity, from April 1996 to July 2005, at Mercantile Capital Advisers, Inc. Mr. Govil is a portfolio manager and officer of other portfolios in the OppenheimerFunds complex.
+Mr. Ziehl served as a portfolio manager and team leader at Salomon Brothers Asset Management, Inc. from January 2001 to December 2001.
+Mr. Ziehl is a portfolio manager of other portfolios in the OppenheimerFunds complex.